Collaborative causal inference on distributed data: Method

 \subsection{Data collaboration quasi-experiment}

 Our method is based on collaborative data analysis proposed by \cite{imakura2020data} and enables causal inference with privacy preservation of distributed data.
-As with \cite{imakura2020data}'s term ``data collaboration'', we refer to our method as a data collaboration quasi-experiment (DC-QE).
+In keeping with \cite{imakura2020data}'s term ``data collaboration,'' we refer to our method as a data collaboration quasi-experiment (DC-QE).
 Here, we briefly explain the algorithm of collaborative data analysis in Algorithm \ref{alg-cd} before we explain our method, DC-QE.
 Collaborative data analysis is a method originally proposed for predictive tasks.
 Hence, the procedure of collaborative data analysis consists of training and prediction phases.
 In the training phase, users (parties) work collaboratively to create a prediction model.
 Then, in the prediction phase, users obtain predictions for their test dataset using the prediction model.
 Refer to \cite{imakura2020data} for a detailed explanation of collaborative data analysis.

 As in \cite{imakura2020data}, DC-QE operates in two roles: \textit{user} and \textit{analyst} roles.
-Users (parties) have the private dataset $X_{k,l}$, treatments $Z_k$ and outcomes $Y_k$, which must be analyzed without sharing $X_{k,l}$.
+Users have a private dataset $X_{k,l}$, treatments $Z_k$ and outcomes $Y_k$, which must be analyzed without sharing $X_{k,l}$.
 DC-QE is conducted in two stages: construction of collaborative representations and estimation of treatment effects.
-In the first stage, each user individually constructs intermediate representations and shares them with the analyst, instead of the private dataset.
-In the second stage, the analyst then estimates the treatment effects.
+In the first stage, each user individually constructs intermediate representations and shares them with the analyst instead of the private dataset.
+In the second stage, the analyst estimates the treatment effects.

-The first and second stages are described in detail in Section \ref{sec:method_dcqe_const} and \ref{sec:method_dcqe_est}, respectively.
+The first and second stages are described in detail in Sections \ref{sec:method_dcqe_const} and \ref{sec:method_dcqe_est}, respectively.
 The pseudocode of DC-QE, described below, is given in Algorithm \ref{alg-ps-cd}.
-Figure \ref{fig:method} shows an overall illustration of DC-QE, whose numbers are associated with the lines of Algorithm \ref{alg-ps-cd}.
+Fig. \ref{fig:method} shows an overall illustration of DC-QE, whose numbers correspond to the line numbers in Algorithm \ref{alg-ps-cd}.